-The commission can appoint an Interim Manager to act in the administration of a charity after opening a statutory inquiry if it considers that:
+The Commission can appoint an Interim Manager to act in the administration of a charity after opening a statutory inquiry if it considers that:

 there has been misconduct or mismanagement in the administration of a charity or

-- it is necessary or desirable to protect the charity’s property
+it is necessary or desirable to protect the charity’s property

 The appointment of an Interim Manager is only ever a temporary and protective step.
-The commission therefore appoints an Interim Manager only after very careful consideration of alternative solutions to the problems faced by the charity.
+The Commission therefore appoints an Interim Manager only after very careful consideration of alternative solutions to the problems faced by the charity.

-The commission aims to appoint Interim Managers with the right skills and experience at a cost that will provide the charity with value for money.
-The commission maintains an approved list of providers from which appointments are usually made.
+The Commission aims to appoint Interim Managers with the right skills and experience at a cost that will provide the charity with value for money.
+The Commission maintains an approved list of providers from which appointments are usually made.